Finding Subgroups with Significant Treatment Effects: Population Objective and Optimal Subgroups

 In the previous section, we motivated the objective function

-for the expected lift $u(a) = \E[a(X) \: \tau(X)]$ of the assignment.
-In this section, we solve for their theoretically optimal (but generally infeasible) oracle maximizers when we apply a large-sample approximation for the training sample.
+for the expected lift $u(a) = \E[a(X) \: \tau(X)]$ from the subgroup chosen by $a$.
+In this section, we consider a specific estimator for estimating the lift $u(a)$ and constructing a test.
+We then solve for the theoretically optimal (but generally infeasible) oracle maximizers of our testing objective when we apply a large-sample approximation for the training sample.